Climate of Istanbul

 A view of the Bosporus from Kireçburnu, mid-winter.

 The climate of Istanbul, classified variously as Mediterranean, oceanic, or a transitional climate between the two, is temperate, with cool, frequently rainy, somewhat snowy winters, and warm to hot, moderately dry summers.
 Strongly influenced by the Sea of Marmara to the south and the Black Sea to the north, it is thoroughly maritime; precipitation is moderately high, fog is frequent, and seasonal lag is noticeable both in winter and in summer.
-The city is sheltered from both extreme heat and frigid temperatures, with temperatures rarely reaching 33 °C or dipping below -6 °C, and is quite windy year-round.
+The city is sheltered from both extreme heat and frigid temperatures, with temperatures rarely reaching 33 °C or dipping below -6 °C, and it is quite windy year-round.

-Precipitation is unevenly distributed, with winter generally experiencing very frequent precipitation, while summers are generally dry, punctuated by infrequent showers.
-Cloudiness also varies drastically by season; while the city has winters that receive around one fifth of the possible sunshine duration, comparable to cities in northwestern Europe, in summer the city gets considerably more sunshine than most of Western and Central Europe.
+Precipitation is unevenly distributed, with winter typically experiencing very frequent precipitation, while summers are generally dry, punctuated by infrequent showers.
+Cloudiness also varies drastically by season; while the city has winters that receive around one–fifth of the possible sunshine duration, comparable to cities in northwestern Europe, in summer, the city gets considerably more sunshine than most of Western and Central Europe.

 Istanbul's climate is rapidly changing due to the combined effects of climate change and the city's urban heat island.
-Recent data shows an immense increase in daily low temperatures, and some increase in daily highs.
+Recent data shows an immense increase in daily low temperatures and some increase in daily highs.

 General climate

 Temperature

 A graph showing the lowest temperature recorded annually in Göztepe, Kadıköy from 1929 to 2003.
 Note the faster increase post-1980, due to both climate change and Istanbul's urban heat island.

-Istanbul's average temperature is, by the latest normals covering 1991-2020, around 14 C, placing the city on the warmer end of the temperate zone.
-Its coldest month is usually February, with an average temperature of 5-6 C, while its warmest month is usually August, with an average temperature of 23-24 C. Unsurprisingly, Istanbul's temperature range is narrow for a non-oceanside locale; the annual mean maximum (hottest temperature in an average year), is about 33 °C, while the annual mean minimum (coldest temperature in an average year) is about -6 °C. Istanbul's climate is also well known for its noticeable seasonal lag, it is one of the few cities in the temperate Northern Hemisphere where March is, in many districts, colder than December.
+Istanbul's average temperature is based on the latest normals covering 1991-2020, around 14 C. Its coldest month is usually February, with an average temperature of 5-6 C, while its warmest month is usually August, with an average temperature of 23-24 C. Unsurprisingly, Istanbul's temperature range is narrow for a non-oceanside locale; the annual mean maximum (hottest temperature in an average year), is about 33 °C, while the annual mean minimum (coldest temperature in an average year) is about -6 °C. Istanbul's climate is also well known for its noticeable seasonal lag; it is one of the few cities in the temperate Northern Hemisphere where March is, in many districts, colder than December.

-Summers in the city are dominated by stable, northeasterly meltem-like air, with a narrow range of daytime temperatures, generally around 25 C to 32 C. A temperature of 38 C is only seen around once every ten years.
-Despite this, Istanbul's summer climate is generally seen as relatively uncomfortable, largely due to persistently high dew points; most thermal comfort indices rate July and August to be less comfortable overall than June and September.
+Summers in the city are dominated by stable, northeasterly meltem-like air, with a narrow range of daytime temperatures, generally around 25 C to 32 C. A temperature of 38 C is only seen about once every ten years.
+Despite this, Istanbul's summer climate is generally considered as relatively uncomfortable, largely due to persistently high dew points; most thermal comfort indices rate July and August as less comfortable overall than June and September.